BeneRoch/Calendar/README.md

 	`calendarTableHeaderClass`	|	string		|	The calendar table header class, set on the TR object that contains the day's labels `calendarRowClass`			|	string		|	The calendar row class, set on all the other TR object as opposed to 'calendarTableHeaderClass'
-	`calendarDayClass`			|	string		|	The calendar day class, set on all TD inside the calendar (ALSO in the header) `calendarLinkClass`			|	string		|	The calendar link class, set on the ANCHOR object inside a day `calendarTextClass`			|	string		|	The calendar text class, set on the <span> object inside the <a> object of a day (calendarLinkClass)
+	`calendarDayClass`			|	string		|	The calendar day class, set on all TD inside the calendar (ALSO in the header) `calendarMonthClass`		|	string		|	The calendar month class, set on all TD inside the calendar (ALSO in the header) `calendarLinkClass`			|	string		|	The calendar link class, set on the ANCHOR object inside a day `calendarTextClass`			|	string		|	The calendar text class, set on the <span> object inside the <a> object of a day (calendarLinkClass)
 	`calendarEventclass`		|	string		|	The calendar event class, set on the TD wrapping the day with an event